-Lazzarini: Gaza’s agony – hungry, forsaken, dehumanised
+UN’s Philippe Lazzarini: Gaza’s agony – hungry, forsaken, dehumanised

 For 74 years, the UN Relief and Works Agency for Palestine Refugees in the Near East, UNRWA, has provided healthcare, education and social services to many.

-Yet, the war on Gaza has severely affected the UNRWA as Israeli air strikes have hit its facilities and killed at least 130 of its humanitarian workers.
+Yet, the war on Gaza has severely affected UNRWA as Israeli air strikes have hit its facilities and killed at least 130 of its humanitarian workers.

-The UNRWA’s work was recognised at the Doha Forum 2023, where we caught up with its commissioner general.
+UNRWA’s work was recognised at the Doha Forum 2023, where we caught up with its commissioner general.

 Philippe Lazzarini talks to Al Jazeera.